getodk/docs/docs/entities-intro.rst

 Add an ``entities`` sheet to your form.
 This sheet is used to define how data from this form's submissions should be applied to Entity Lists.

-To specify which list to create or update an Entity in, use the ``list_name`` column.
+To specify which Entity List to create or update an Entity in, use the ``list_name`` column.

 If you're creating Entities, you'll also need to specify an expression that defines the label of each Entity in the ``label`` column.
 This is very similar to :ref:`the instance_name column <instance-name>` for naming filled forms.